 Our authority to charge Council Tax comes from the Local Government Finance Act 1992.
-This statute, created by a democratically elected Parliament of the United Kingdom which has received Crown assent and subsequent statutory regulations, set out a local authority’s rights to demand Council Tax to fund services and who is liable to pay.
+This statute, created by a democratically elected Parliament of the United Kingdom which has received Crown assent and is supported by subsequent statutory regulations, set out a local authority’s rights to demand Council Tax to fund services and who is liable to pay.

 Your liability to pay